zionsg/status/README.md

 ## Workflow
 - `briefed`: Informed via message or email.
 - `deputed`: Assigned user to work on document/ticket.
+- `resting`: Worker waiting for task to be assigned.
+Not named `waiting` so as to differentiate starting letter from `working`.
 - `working`: User has picked up the document and started work on it.
 - `request`: Request for review of document/ticket.
 - `vetting`: Reviewing document/ticket.